talkintomato/hoot/README.md

 ### Database setup

 - create a PostgreSQL database on your local machine.
+- run the SQL code in the server/hoot.sql to create the database schema for hoot.
 - in the server directory, run `cp .env.example .env`.
 - in the .env folder, fill in all the relevant details. (default port for PostgreSQL database is 5432)